 The transfer agent and registrar for the Common Shares is the TSX Trust Company.
 The register of transfers of the Common Shares is maintained by the TSX Trust Company at its offices in Toronto.

 MATERIAL CONTRACTS

-Arizona Metals is party to the following material contracts, all of which were entered into since January 1, 2021, or which are otherwise currently in effect (contracts that the Company has entered into in the ordinary course of business are not described):
+Arizona Metals is not party to any material contracts entered into since January 1, 2022 or which are otherwise currently in effect, other than contracts that the Company has entered into in the ordinary course of business.